SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Palmately Compound, Dark Green, Bronze or No Change, Deciduous.
+Leaves Palmately Compound, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Red.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).